samkelleher/cordova-plugin-applepay/README.md

 * *Merchant Capabilities hard coded (3DS)* - This should be updated to be passed along in the order, but is rarely changed and trivial to alter in code.
 * *Event binds for delivery method selector* - An event can be raised when the customer selects different delivery options, so the merchant can update the delivery charges.

+## License

+This project is licensed under *GNU General Public License v3.0*.

+It is the work of [Sam Kelleher](https://samkelleher.com/).
+It is an alteration of an older project originally started by [@jbeuckm](https://github.com/jbeuckm)